 As every big project, it is difficult to fully success.
 Numerous critics have been addressed to the project and its application methods, to the FAO and to the United Nations that support it.

 The main criticism refers to the choice of using the practice of monoculture: in most cases, only a species of plants were planted, and this makes the forests vulnerable to epidemies.
 It has already happened that plant diseases have destroyed lots of trees.
 Other issues related to monoculture are represented by soil consumption and the difficulty for animals to establish themselves in such a place.

 Other organizations have claimed that in some cases these trees have been abandoned once planted, just leaving them up to nature.
 In 2008, 1/5 of the trees have died and during Winter, storms destroyed 10% of the work of that year, so that the World Bank encouraged China to seek quality, not quantity.

 It may not be a perfect plan, but we cannot forget that China has planted more trees than the whole World.
 The Chinese Great Green Wall is the biggest man-made forest on Earth.

 Also, in Africa people tried to do something like the Chinese achievement to stop the Sahara Desert.
 In 2007, under the guidance of the African Union, people started to build the Great Green Wall of Africa.
 In this case, we talk about a longer wall: 8.000 km of length, 11 signed Nations and more than 20 Countries that support it.

 This achievement is hardest to succeed because of its dimensions and the collaboration of such a great number of Nations.
-After 10 years, some Nations have had better results than others, but we are talking about a total of more than 20 hectares that have been saved.
+After 10 years, some Nations have had better results than others, but we are talking about a total of more than 20 million of hectares that have been saved.